 St. Petersburg Pedestrian Accident Attorneys

 According to a study by The Center for Urban Transportation Research at the University of South Florida, Florida had the highest pedestrian fatality rate among all states with the pedestrian fatality rate almost double the national average in 2011.
 Regrettably, in 2015, the Governor’s Highway Safety Association concluded for the first half of the year, the State of Florida again ranked first in pedestrian fatalities per 100,000 of the population.
-Growney, McKeown & Barber, P.A. has been representing the rights of pedestrians injured in traffic accidents for over 25 years.
+Our pedestrian accident attorneys at Growney, McKeown & Barber, P.A. has been representing the rights of pedestrians injured in traffic accidents for over 25 years.
 We provide compassionate yet aggressive representation for injured victims and their families in St. Petersburg, the Tampa Bay area, and throughout the State of Florida.

 The injuries that pedestrian accident victims sustain can be catastrophic.
 We help ensure that you receive proper medical treatment and that your medical bills are paid.
 We vigorously work to obtain full compensation for your injuries, including: